Grants and Awards

 - Understand mathematics and its role in the curriculum and society;

-- Communicate mathematics effectively using a variety of methods and materials to address the Colorado Academic Standards;
+- Communicate mathematics effectively using a variety of methods and materials to address the Colorado Academic Standards and Standards for Mathematical Practice;

 - Stimulate a love and excitement for learning mathematics through his or her own personal enthusiasm for learning;